DjayHD/driver-quiz-legal/support.md

 Helping you master the road with confidence.
 If you're experiencing issues or have feedback on our practice questions, we're here to help.

 Get in Touch
-Email Support: For account issues or general questions, reach out to aa@aaa.com.
+Email Support: For account issues or general questions, reach out to swiftstyleteam@gmail.com.

-Report a Bug: Notice something wrong?
-You can [Open a Ticket on GitHub] to help us improve the app for everyone.

 Common Troubleshooting
 Offline Access: Ensure you have an active connection to load the latest question sets from our database.